bbtwozzz/MaizeBKN/README.md

 We provide the **MaizeSeedling-Calib** dataset, a millimeter-calibrated dataset for maize seedling phenotyping.
 <img src="assets/Data_show.png" width="100%">

- **⚠️Note:** Due to the ongoing nature of the research project, we are currently releasing a **subset** of the dataset for benchmarking and testing purposes.
-The full dataset will be made publicly available upon the completion of the project.

 ## 📊 Model Zoo & Results
 ###  Results of comparative experiments